michaelsiddall/react-gallery-new/README.md

 - Create a new **component** for the `GalleryList`.
 - Create a new **component** called `GalleryItem.js` and pass it the individual gallery items via `props`.
 - Display all of the images on the screen.
 - Swap the image with the description on click.
+Research [conditional rendering](https://reactjs.org/docs/conditional-rendering.html).
 - Display the number likes for each item and include a like button.
 - When the like button is clicked, use `Axios` to update (`PUT`) the like count `/gallery/like/:id`.
 - Update the gallery each time a like button is clicked.